-The JCNDE believes that practice questions are best used to familiarize candidates with item formats, as opposed to the content serving as a study aid.
-The JCNDE does not guarantee that the information in practice questions is accurate, current, or relevant.
+Candidates interested in preparing for the INBDE may visit ADA.org/INBDE and download the INBDE practice questions (PDF) that are available for use by stakeholders and communities of interest.
+These questions were developed by INBDE test constructors to help introduce the INBDE approach to candidates and schools.
+The JCNDE believes practice questions are best used to simply familiarize candidates with item formats.
+The JCNDE does not guarantee that the information in INBDE practice questions is accurate, current, or relevant.
 Practice questions may no longer be consistent with current examination specifications, content emphasis, item formatting guidelines, and examination structure.
-Professional test publishers reserve their best questions for use in actual, high-stakes test administrations, as opposed to serving as practice questions.
-Due to recent advances in dentistry, practice test materials may be outdated.
-Candidates are cautioned not to limit their examination preparation to the review of practice questions.
+Due to advances in dental practice and the biomedical sciences, these materials may be outdated.
+Candidates are cautioned not to limit preparation for the examination to the review of practice questions.